barunipriyats/BlackJackGame/README.md

 # BlackJackGame
 ***
 Blackjack game is a classic casino game of luck and strategy.
-It is the most popular and most playing casino game in the entire world and is also known as twenty one.
+It is the most popular and most playing casino game in the entire world and is also known as twenty one. <br />
 The goal of blackjack is simple - to get as close as possible to 21 without going over, and to have a higher hand than the dealer.
 If the dealer goes over 21, they bust and lose the game.
 The same goes for you.
 Here the dealer is the computer itself.